centrica-engineering/nucleus-docs/docs/getting-started/working-with-nucleus.md

 ## Testing

-Once we completed the development phase of the nucleus,we have to make sure the quality of our product and provide the assurance to the users and stakeholders.So Testing plays a vital role here to validate/check the quality of the product we created.In addition to that,regression testing is performed to confirm that a recent program or code change has not adversely affected existing features.
+Once we have completed development we make sure the quality of Nucleus meets our standards.

+Testing plays a vital role in order to validate and check the quality of our work.
+In addition to this, regression testing is performed to confirm that any recent addition or changes have not adversely affected existing features.

+There are many ways to access www.britishgas.co.uk and we strive to ensure it's as accessible as possible.

+### Browsers and devices

-As everyone aware,many browsers and devices are used across different customers.So we have prioritised the below list of browsers and devices used by customers based on analytics for testing.
+We prioritise the following list of browsers and devices identified as the most popular used by our customers.

+**Last updated - 2020-04-27**

 | Device | Operating System | Browser | Version |
 | :--- | :--- | :--- | :--- |